 We are offering 6 sessions, throughout the school year, of 5-6 week long elective courses.
 Over the course of the year each student will have the opportunity to participate in a diverse selection of Art, Movement, and Music electives.
 During each session students will participate in 4 different elective courses, each course being taught for 1 hour per week.

-Our goal is to provide high-quality, effective, authentic and diverse choices that are free in our public, charter school.
+Our goal is to provide high-quality, effective, authentic and diverse courses taught by TJS staff and professionals of their respected fields in the community.
 We believe that education and knowing yourself as a learner includes the arts and movement.
-The intention is that TJS students find talents and areas of interest that they didn’t know they had...and create a life-long love for these areas of interest!
+The intention is to expose TJS students to their talents and areas of interest that they may not know they have and to create a life-long love for these areas of interest.

 Click on the “For Kids” Tab

 Click on “How the body works”

 Explore a new part of the body each day!
 There are movies, articles, quizzes, activities and word finds with each one.